Normalizing Process for Steels

-Normalizing process of steel differ from the annealing process of steel with respect to heating temperature and cooling rate.
-In case of normalizing the steel is heated to a higher temperature and then removed from the furnace for air cooling.
-In comparison in case of annealing the heating temperatures are lower and the cooling take place in furnace at a much lower rate.
-Due to the faster cooling rate in case of normalizing, the steel possesses higher strength and hardness when compared with the steel which has undergone annealing treatment
+Normalizing process of steel differ from the annealing process of steel with respect to heating temperature and cooling rate (Fig 8b).
+In case of normalizing, the steel is heated to a higher temperature and then removed from the furnace for air cooling.
+In comparison, in case of annealing the heating temperatures are lower and the cooling take place in furnace at a much lower rate.
+Because of the faster cooling rate in case of normalizing, the steel possesses higher strength and hardness when compared with the steel which has undergone annealing treatment.

-Both annealing and normalizing do not present significant difference in the ductility of low carbon steels.
-The tensile strength and the yield point of the normalized steels are higher than the annealed steels except in the case of low carbon steels.
+Both annealing and normalizing do not present considerable difference in the ductility of low carbon steels.
+The tensile strength and the yield point of the normalized steels are higher than those of the annealed steels except in the case of low carbon steels.

 As in the case of annealing, normalizing also results into the formation of ferrite, cementite and lamellar pearlite.
 But in normalizing, since the cooling rates are higher, transformation of austenite takes place at much lower temperatures when compared with annealing.
-Due to it, the transformation product, pearlite is finer with lower interlamellar distance between the two neighboring cementite plates.
+Because of it, the transformation product, pearlite is finer with lower interlamellar distance between the two neighboring cementite plates.

-The main difference between full annealing and normalizing is that fully annealed work pieces are uniform in softness (and machinability) throughout the entire part, since the entire part is exposed to the controlled furnace cooling.
-In the case of the normalized part, depending on the part geometry, the cooling is non-uniform resulting in non-uniform material properties across the part.
+The main difference between full annealing and normalizing is that fully annealed work-pieces are uniform in softness (and machinability) throughout the entire component, since the entire component is exposed to the controlled furnace cooling.
+In the case of the normalized component, depending on the component geometry, the cooling is non-uniform resulting in non-uniform material properties across the component.

-Normalizing relieves internal stresses caused by cold work while grain growth is limited by the relatively high cooling rate therefore the mechanical properties (strength, and hardness) of a normalized steel are better than in an annealed steel.
+Normalizing relieves internal stresses caused by cold working, while grain growth is limited by the relatively high cooling rate and hence the mechanical properties (strength, and hardness) of a normalized steel are better than those of an annealed steel.

-Quality of surface after machining of a normalized part is also better than in an annealed part.
-This effect is caused by increased ductility of annealed steel favoring formation of tearing on the machined surface.
+Quality of surface after machining of a normalized component is also better than those of an annealed component.
+This effect is caused by increased ductility of annealed steel favouring formation of tearing on the machined surface.

 Properties after normalizing

-Since the cooling rate in the normalizing heat treatment is not controlled, the resulting structure is dependent on the thickness of the steel work piece.
-Therefore the effect of increased mechanical properties is greater in thin work pieces.
+Since the cooling rate in the normalizing heat treatment is not controlled, the resulting microstructure is dependent on the thickness of the steel work-piece.
+Hence, the effect of increased mechanical properties is higher in thin work pieces.

 Application of normalizing

-- It is very rare for a forging to be used without some sort of thermal treatment due to the heavy mechanical stresses impressed on the part and the variations in the microstructure.
-Normalizing is one of the simplest heat-treatments that can address refining (or normalizing) the microstructure and equalizing the effects of the range of temperatures the material has been subjected to during the forging operations.
-Normalizing forgings is very beneficial to any subsequent hardening operations
+It is very rare for a forging to be used without some sort of thermal treatment because of the heavy mechanical stresses impressed on the component and the variations in the microstructure.
+Normalizing is one of the simplest heat-treatments which can address refining (or normalizing) the microstructure and equalizing the effects of the range of temperatures, the material has been subjected to during the forging operations.
+Normalizing of forgings is very beneficial to any subsequent hardening operations.

-- Steels that have undergone plastic deformation consist of pearlite which is irregularly shaped and relatively large, but varying in size.
+Steels which have undergone plastic deformation consist of pearlite which is irregularly shaped and relatively large, but varying in size.
 Normalizing is a heat treatment used on steel so as to refine its crystal structure and produces a more uniform and desired grain size distribution.